axelcarapinha/Ansible-automations/README.md

 ## About the project
 Ansible playbooks and taskbooks for a CentOS server configuration and maintenance.
-Feel free to customize to your needs!

-## Use cases
 - In a ⚡breeze⚡, you can give your server:
     - SSH honeypot
     - Docker-CE
     - Firewall basic configuration
     - SSH settings configuration
     - Unix user for Ansible

+Feel free to customize to your needs!
 Want to test yourself the power of Infrastructure as Code?
 Keep reading! 🚀